 Successful completion of AKE and locality check stages affirms to HDCP Transmitter that the HDCP Receiver is authorized to receive HDCP Content.
 Session Key Exchange (SKE) is initiated by the HDCP Transmitter after a successful locality check.
 The HDCP Transmitter sends encrypted Session Key to the HDCP Receiver at least 200 ms before enabling HDCP Encryption and beginning the transmission of HDCP Content.
-HDCP Encryption may be enabled 200 ms after the transmission of the encrypted Session Key to the HDCP Receiver and at no time prior.
 Content encrypted with the Session Key k_s starts to flow between the HDCP Transmitter and HDCP Receiver.
 HDCP Encryption must be enabled only after successful completion of AKE, locality check and SKE stages.